QuTech-Delft/OpenQL/docs/mapping.rst

      When a gate specified as a composite gate is created in an OpenQL program, its decomposition is created instead.
 So a CNOT in the OpenQL program but specified as two unary gate with a CZ in the middle, is input by the mapper as this latter sequence.

    - ``swap support``
-     A swap is a composite gate, usually consisting of 3 CNOTs; those CNOTs usually are decomposed to a sequence of gates itself.
-The mapper supports generating swap as a primitive; or generating its shallow decomposition (e.g. to CNOTs); or generating its full decomposition (e.g. to the primitive gate set).
+     A SWAP is a composite gate, usually consisting of 3 CNOTs; those CNOTs usually are decomposed to a sequence of gates itself.
+The mapper supports generating SWAP as a primitive; or generating its shallow decomposition (e.g. to CNOTs); or generating its full decomposition (e.g. to the primitive gate set).
 The former leads to a more readable intermediate qasm file; the latter to more precise evaluation of the mapper selection criteria.
-Relying on the configuration file, when generating a swap, the mapper first attempts to create a gate with the name ``swap_real``, and when that fails, create a gate with the name ``swap``.
-The same machinery is used to create a move.
+Relying on the configuration file, when generating a SWAP, the mapper first attempts to create a gate with the name ``swap_real``, and when that fails, create a gate with the name ``swap``.
+The same machinery is used to create a MOVE.

    - ``making gates real``
      Each gate input to the mapper is a virtual gate, defined to operate on virtual qubits.
 After mapping, the output gates are real gates, operating on real qubits.
 Making gates real is the translation from the former to the latter.
 This is usually done by replacing the virtual qubits by their corresponding real qubits.
 But support is provided to also replace the gate itself: when a gate is made real, the mapper first tries to create a gate with the same name but with ``_real`` appended to its name (and using the mapped, real qubits); if that fails, it keeps the original gate and uses that (with the mapped, real qubits) in the result circuit.

    - ``ancilliary initialization``
-     For a move to be done instead of a swap, the target qubit must be in a particular state.
+     For a MOVE to be done instead of a SWAP, the target qubit must be in a particular state.
 For CC-LIGHT this is the ``|+>`` state.
 To support other target platforms, the ``move_init`` gate is defined to prepare a qubit in that state for the particular target platform.
 It decomposes to a PREPZ followed by a Hadamard for CC-LIGHT.

    - ``making all gates primitive``
      After mapping, the output gates will still have to undergo a final schedule with resource constraints before code can be generated for them.
 Best results are obtained when then all gates are primitive.
 The mapper supports a decomposition step to make that possible and this is typically used to decompose leftover swaps and moves to primitives: when a gate is made primitive, the mapper first tries to create a gate with the same name but with ``_prim`` appended to its name; if that fails, it keeps the original gate and uses that in the result circuit that is input to the scheduler.